Gusuku: Amami Islands

-Formal studies of gusiku in the Amami Islands group in northern Ryukyu were started by Nakamatsu Yashū in the 1960s and 70s.
+Formal studies of gusuku in the Amami Islands group in southern Kagoshima Prefecture were started by Nakamatsu Yashū in the 1960s and 70s.
 He revealed that most of what were called gusuku by local communities of Amami were by no means fortifications.
 He also noted that Amami had -suku toponyms, which were otherwise considered specific to Miyako and Yaeyama.
 However, his study on Amami went largely unnoticed.

 In the 1980s and 90s, Miki Yasushi, an expert of medieval mountain fortifications of Japan, extended his research to the Amami Islands, largely independently of Okinawan archaeology.
-His comprehensive study found 129 gusiku toponyms in Amami Ōshima.
+His comprehensive study found 129 gusuku toponyms in Amami Ōshima.
 Similarly, a 1982 research project by Kagoshima Prefecture covered 45 fortifications in Amami.
-Miki carefully noted that, as Nakamatsu had shown, most of what were called gusiku were not fortifications, and that conversely, some fortifications were not called gusiku by the locals.
-A major difference from those in the Okinawa Islands was that gusiku in Amami (except those in Okinoerabu and Yoron) nearly completely lacked stone walls.
-As a historian from Japan, Miki took much notice of the religious nature of gusiku in Amami, which is completely absent from Japanese fortresses.
+Miki carefully noted that, as Nakamatsu had shown, most of what were called gusuku were not fortifications, and that conversely, some fortifications were not called gusuku by the locals.
+A major difference from those in the Okinawa Islands was that gusuku in Amami (except those in Okinoerabu and Yoron) nearly completely lacked stone walls.
+As a historian from Japan, Miki took much notice of the religious nature of gusuku in Amami, which is completely absent from Japanese fortresses.

-Publications from Amami gained attention of some Okinawan archaeologists in the 1980s and 90s, and they attempted to place Amami's gusiku in the Okinawan gusiku-as-fortifications framework.
-Naka Shōhachiro investigated some gusiku in Amami Ōshima and discovered kuruwa and dry moats there.
-He claimed that the primary function of those gusiku was defensiveness, not religiousness as Nakamatsu claimed.
+Publications from Amami gained attention of some Okinawan archaeologists in the 1980s and 90s, and they attempted to place Amami's gusuku in the Okinawan gusuku-as-fortifications framework.
+Naka Shōhachiro investigated some gusuku in Amami Ōshima and discovered kuruwa and dry moats there.
+He claimed that the primary function of those gusuku was defensiveness, not religiousness as Nakamatsu claimed.
 He dated them to the late 12th to early 13th centuries and considered that they subsequently evolved into those with stone walls in Okinawa.
 By contrast, Miki conjectured that the construction of these fortifications was triggered by repeated invasion by the Ryukyu Kingdom in the 15th and 16th centuries.